 The more I read and practice, the more aware I become of the many dimensions of community engagement.
 One of these dimensions is vertical and horizontal community engagement.
-At a seminar last month, Alison Mathie from the Coady Institute spoke about horizontal and vertical dimensions of citizenship.
+At a seminar in 2012, Alison Mathie from the Coady Institute spoke about horizontal and vertical dimensions of citizenship.
 She suggested that:

 - Vertical citizenship involves active citizenship in terms of engagement with the state (e.g., voting, being involved in consultations)

 - Horizontal citizenship involves active citizenship through being engaged with the local community (e.g., volunteering, acting out civic duty, membership of local institutions).